maxim111333/incubator-aurora/docs/deploying-aurora-scheduler.md

 `dedicated` attribute.
 Aurora treats this specially, and only allows matching jobs to run on these machines, and will only schedule matching jobs on these machines.

+NOTE: production jobs with a dedicated constraint set do not consume quota.

 ##### Syntax
 The dedicated attribute has semantic meaning.
 The format is `$role(/.*)?`.
 When a job is created, the scheduler requires that the `$role` component matches the `role` field in the job